 Conduct research initiative to investigate whether land application of dredged material from the maintenance of stormwater BMPs is a source of PCBs in unregulated and NPDES regulated stormwater.

 Conduct research initiative to investigate the PCB removal effectiveness of stormwater BMPs that are designed to remove sediments and nutrients.
+Use the findings to enhance BMP scenario tools to allow analysis of multiple pollutant reduction benefits.

 Wastewater Approaches